 Because from thrilling horse racing to charming Greek Revival-style homes, Saratoga Springs brings its A-game to anyone who crosses its welcoming borders!

-- Saratoga Spa State Park – You could spend your entire stay in Saratoga Springs inside Saratoga Spa State Park and not run out of things to do.
+Saratoga Spa State Park – You could spend your entire stay in Saratoga Springs inside Saratoga Spa State Park and not run out of things to do.
 I mean, hiking, fishing, swimming, spa treatments (of course), museums, and even golf are just some of the things you can do here.
+The hikes in Saratoga Springs are mind blowing!
 There are also tons of food venues so you won’t go hungry either.

 New York Road Trip Stop 4: Lake George